TejaVamsee/My_learnings/Andriod/Andriod.md

 </div>

 - From above image we can see that Andriod kernal space is mostly similar to Linux Kernal space.
-- There are some additional Changes like Wavelocks,CFS Scheduler, ashmem and there is no SysV IPC etc..
+- There are some additional Changes like Wavelocks,CFS Scheduler, ashmem, Binder and there is no SysV IPC etc..
 -